CarlosDanielMaturano/liwb/DOCS.md

 [ 1 2 3 4 5]
 ```

-So, because i think vectors are the cooler data type of programming,
-and i don't like negative numbers,
-you cannot define a vector with negative numbers.
+Vectors are lazy evaluated, so, instead of storing the value of a operation, they
+stores the operation itself, and only get evaluted when you access then.

 ```liwb
 (define bad-numbers [(- 0 1) (- 0 3) (- 0 7)])